 Venice is a truly captivating city of romance; its unrivaled beauty is breathtaking for first-time visitors and local residents alike.
 Today we will have the opportunity to take a walking tour around the highlights of this spectacular city.
 Walk through the winding lanes beside the Grand Canal to St. Mark’s Square, which for 1,000 years was the heart of Venetian life.
 We also see St. Mark’s Basilica and stroll through the Rialto Market.

-Spend the rest of the day exploring this magnificent city.
-For a truly iconic experience, take a gondola ride (additional charge) in the Basin of St. Mark’s and along the Grand Canal, followed by a short stroll through the artists’ district of Dorsoduro, where we will stop to take in the city’s most stunning views from the Academia Bridge before returning to the hotel.
+Spend the rest of the day exploring this magnificent city at your leisure.
+For a truly iconic experience, take a gondola ride (additional charge) in the Basin of St. Mark’s and along the Grand Canal.

 Day 3: Trieste (Italy)

 Transfer by boat this morning from the hotel to Santa Lucia station on the Grand Canal.
 Here our private train, the Golden Eagle Danube Express, is waiting for us.

 The train departs Venice mid-morning and weaves its way onto the three-mile causeway over the Venice Lagoon before it arrives at our first stop, the Italian port city of Trieste, for an afternoon tour.
 We stop at the vast Piazza Unita d’Italia, the main town square, and climb the hill to the famous Church of San Giusto, built around a medieval complex that dates back to the 13th century.
 We will go inside the church for a closer view of the splendid Byzantine-style architecture, enriched with precious mosaics.